Squish for Qt Tutorials

 }

 The application is started at the beginning of the first step due to the startApplication() call.
 At the end of each Scenario, the OnScenarioEnd hook function is called, causing detach() to be called on the application context.
-Because the AUT was started with startApplication(), this causes it to terminate.
+Because the AUT was started with startApplication(), the detach causes it to terminate (although not immediately - you may see multiple AUTs running at the same time).

 This hook function is found in the file bdd_hooks.(py|js|pl|rb|tcl), which is located in the Scripts tab of the Test Suite Resources view.
 You can define additional hook functions here.
 For a list of all available hooks, please refer to Performing Actions During Test Execution Via Hooks.